Differential graded algebras for trivalent plane graphs and their representations: The enlarged non-commutative Casals--Murphy dg-algebra

 Summing all of these up, we find

 But notice that both $\eta_0$ and $\eta_{g+3}$ may be contracted to a point, so that

 is just the identity matrix.
 Hence indeed $\left(\wt{\partial}^{\scr{B}^+}_{G,\Gamma}\right)^2X = 0$. \end{proof}

 \begin{rmk} Our proof of Proposition \ref{prop:differential} is simpler than the one presented by Casals and Murphy \cite{CM_DGA}.
 They build an involution of pairs consisting of binary sequences and threads, each of which contributes a term to $(\wt{\partial}^{\scr{A}}_{G,\Gamma})^2$ (recall they do not include the enlargement in which we include two extra generators, so we have not included a $+$ in the notation), and check that the signs of these terms are opposite of each other.
 One could reason in precisely the same way in the non-commutative setting with no complication.
-Their argument is closer to the contact-geometric reason why the differential should square to zero: cancelling pairs identified via this involution are rigid gradient flow trees at the boundaries of moduli spaces of (non-rigid) gradient flow trees of dimension $1$.
-The contact geometry inclined reader may therefore also wish to read their proof. \end{rmk}
+Their argument is closer to the contact-geometric reason why the differential should square to zero: cancelling pairs identified via this involution are rigid gradient flow trees at the boundaries of moduli spaces of (non-rigid) gradient flow trees of dimension $1$. \end{rmk}